 Our projects investigate molecular mechanisms and genomic adaptations that lead to an increased thermal tolerance of corals and their symbiotic microalgae (Symbiodiniaceae).
 Using molecular techniques, such as genome sequencing, transcriptomics and amplicon sequencing, we analyse adaptations among thermally tolerant and sensitive species.
 We cultivate the microalgae in the PC2 laboratory at Macquarie University for direct comparisons and experimental assessments of their thermal tolerance capacities.

 The outcomes will provide information regarding the molecular mechanisms that can reduce heat stress impacts for corals.
-Due to the quick deterioration of coral reefs, the understanding of adaptations that support coral thermal tolerance is a key factor in developing conservation management strategies and associated interventions for reef recovery.
+Due to the quick deterioration of coral reefs, understanding adaptations that support coral thermal tolerance is a key factor in developing conservation management strategies and associated interventions for reef recovery.

 The following research projects are currently available: